zylklab/alfresco-share-online-edition-addon/README.md

 ## Packaging

-You can pack it with jar command.
+You may pack it with jar command.
 Go into the directory that you unzipped, or cloned via git:

     $ git clone https://github.com/CesarCapillas/alfresco-share-online-edition-addon
     $ cd alfresco-share-online-edition-addon
     $ jar -cf alfresco-share-online-edition.jar *

+You also may download it from releases page.

 ## Installation